 I visited the Vieux Montreal (old town).
 Walking in the old town made me feel like I’m in France.
 Go through the Rue des Artistes (Street of Artists) and seat down at one of the cafes at place Jacques Cartier.
 I had to try Poutine, which is their famous fries with a special sauce and I added sausage and bacon.
 The old town is also a good place to buy souvenirs.

 At night, I started by going to the W Hotel Lounge the Wunderbar with its bright lights.
 You can then go towards the concert area and finish the night at one of the lively bars there.

 I went to Quebec City from Montreal.
 It is again about 2 hours drive.

-Since that was only a day trip, I decided to just stay in old town and wonder around.
+Since that was only a day trip, I decided to just stay in the old town and wander around.

-Back to Toronto, If you are a hockey fan, don’t miss the hockey hall of fame.
+Back in Toronto, If you are a hockey fan, don’t miss the hockey hall of fame.

 From there, head to the waterfront.
 If the weather is not too windy is nice to walk around and stop at one of the restaurants for a drink.